Gamer.LK Competitive Rules

 Once Agent Select has started, players will have the time visible on their screen to pick their Agent, with both Teams picking simultaneously.
 If a Player picks an Agent by mistake during this phase, the Player must notify a Tournament Official of their intended selection before the Agent Select timer expires.
 In this case the Agent Select process will be restarted with the same Picks up until the mistake occurred, after which the Player must choose their intended Agent.
 In the case the Player notifies a Tournament Official after the timer has expired, the Agent Select process will not be restarted and the Player will be required to play through.

 A Match will start immediately after the Agent/Map Selection process is complete, unless otherwise stated by a Tournament Official.
-At this point, Teams must remove any printed materials from the Match Area (if applicable), including any notes written by Team Members.
+The Tournament Official may inform of instances where the match must be paused at the start.
+As the match starts, Teams must remove any printed materials from the Match Area (if applicable), including any notes written by Team Members.
 Players are not allowed to quit a Map during the time between the completion of picks/bans and Map launch, also known as “Free Time.”

 In the event of an error in Match start or a decision by Tournament Officials to separate the pick/ban process from Match start, a Tournament Official may start the Match in a controlled manner and all maps will be selected in accordance with the previous valid completed pick/ban process.